Cerebellum-Network/Freeport-Smart-Contracts/docs/polygon/BaseNFT.md

 #### `isApprovedForAll(address account, address operator) → bool` (public)

-The role FULL_OPERATOR is allowed to make any transfer.
+The role TRANSFER_OPERATOR is allowed to make any transfer.
 This is useful to connect a marketplace contract.